 The Audit Committee and the Board consider auditor objectivity and independence ensuring, in particular, that it is not compromised where the auditor provides non-audit services.
 It is the Group's policy to use the services of advisors other than the external auditors for non-audit work unless the nature of the non-audit work makes it more timely, efficient or cost-effective to select advisors who already have a good understanding of the Group.
-The Chairman of the Audit Committee is consulted prior to each major non-audit engagement where the use of the auditor is proposed.
-During the year under review, the non-audit-related work undertaken by RSM UK Audit LLP was nil.
+The Chair of the Audit Committee is consulted prior to each major non-audit engagement where the use of the auditor is proposed.
+During the year under review, no non-audit-related work was undertaken by RSM UK Audit LLP (and related companies).